tonyxieuoft/euPredictR/README.md

 The `gene_coverage_heatmap()` function makes use of the ggplot2 package to create heatmap plots of the gene coverage for the predicted coding sequences.
-Otherwise, the calculations of gene coverage and creation of the melted data frame was based on the author’s own logic.
+Otherwise, the calculations of gene coverage and creation of the melted data frame were based on the author’s own logic.

 The `output_predictions()` function makes use of the purrr package for vector manipulation.
-The logic and code implementation of the rest of the function is the author’s own.
+The logic and code implementation is the author’s own.

 No generative AI was used in the creation of the package.
 All documentation was written by the author themselves.